Old Chang Kee: History

 Old Chang Kee began as a stall outside Rex Cinema at MacKenzie Road.
 It was acquired by Han Keen Juan in 1986.
 The company started the process to become halal in 2004.
 Following the completion of their documentation, the Halal certification application was submitted in late October 2004.
 Old Chang Kee products, outlets, and 2 central kitchens were officially certified Halal by MUIS on 7 January 2005.
 The company's main production facility is located at Woodlands Terrace.

 Old Chang Kee was one of six winners of the SPBA Distinctive Brand Awards 2005 and also a recipient of the Singapore Brand Award Heritage Award in 2005.

-As of 2017, there are over eighty outlets operating across Singapore, with additional locations in Australia (one), Indonesia (twenty), Malaysia (two), and the United Kingdom (two).
+As of 2014, there were 80 outlets in Singapore, with additional locations in Australia (one), Indonesia (twenty), Malaysia (two), and the United Kingdom (two).

 The company was incorporated in Singapore on 16 December 2004 as a private limited company named Old Chang Kee Singapore Pte Ltd. On 22 November 2007, the company changed its name to Old Chang Kee Ltd. upon converting into a public limited company.
 It was listed on the Catalist-NS board on 16 January 2008.